My role as rapporteur in the Examination Board

 • The doctoral exam consists of two sessions that are each deliberated on and assessed: (1) the first deliberation of the Examination Board on the doctoral dissertation, and (2) the public defence of said dissertation.
-There are some additional criteria for an article-based doctorate.
+There are some specific criteria for an article-based doctorate.

 • During the first session, the Examination Board members assess the doctoral student’s skills and competencies by means of a conversation.
 The Examination Board members and the doctoral student have a substantive discussion.
 Subsequently, the members deliberate on the basis of (1) the written reports and (2) the hearing of the doctoral student.
 The members of the Examination Board decide by simple majority of the votes, abstentions not taken into consideration.
 If a second voting round again results in a tie, the decision will not be in the student’s favour, in accordance with the Education and Examination Code for Doctoral Matters (OERD) at Ghent University.
 The deliberation will result in one of the appraisals below: